codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 Docker images play a central role in Codefresh.
 The [basic CI tutorial]({{ site.baseurl }}/docs/getting-started/create-a-basic-pipeline/) describes how you can easily create a Docker image from your source code.

 In this section we will take this one step further and actually launch the result Docker image.
-Codefresh has the unique capability of launching a docker image (using [Docker Swarm](https://docs.docker.com/engine/swarm/) behind the scenes) on the same hosted enviroment that Codefresh itself runs.
+Codefresh has the unique capability of launching a docker image (using [Docker Swarm](https://docs.docker.com/engine/swarm/) behind the scenes) on the same hosted environment that Codefresh itself runs.

 {% include
 image.html